boozook/playdate/api/lua/examples/README.md

 # Examples

-These examples additionally uses other crates with parts of Playdate API to minimize the amount of code.
+These examples additionally use other crates with parts of Playdate API to minimize the amount of code.

 # How to run